 TOR 101: the TOR network is a group of volunteer-operated servers that allows people to improve their privacy and security on the Internet.
 TOR connects through a series of virtual tunnels rather than making a direct connection.
 Early adopters include:

-- Journalists to communicate with whistleblowers and dissidents.
+- Journalists use TOR to communicate with whistleblowers and dissidents.

-- Individuals doing illegal things (such as buying drugs online and worse).
+- Individuals use TOR to do illegal things (such as buying drugs online and worse).

 TOR is tracing the traditional innovation path described in Crossing the Chasm: